 All students are required to take some sort of lab safety training PRIOR to their first time performing research in a lab.
 This can be done by watching a safety video in the Science Learning Center (1720 Chem) or by taking a class offered by EHS.
 Please consult your faculty research advisor for specific instructions.
 Any other questions can be directed to the Biophysics Student Services Administrator.

 All students must submit a lab report/summary (1-2 pages) both to their research advisor and to the department by the last day of exams unless required earlier by their research advisor.

 NOTE: undergraduate student researchers may receive credit or be paid for their work, they may not receive both pay and course credit for the same work.

-The following Biophysics faculty have lab openings for undergraduate students in WINTER 2020 (please email the faculty member for more information).
-If you want to work in a specific faculty member's lab and do not see them listed below, you are still encouraged to email them with an inquiry!
+The following Biophysics faculty have lab openings--in-person or remote--for undergraduate students in WINTER 2021 (please email the faculty member for more information).
+If you want to work in a specific faculty member's lab and do not see them listed below, you are encouraged to email them with an inquiry!

 Biophysics 498 - Senior Thesis

 The result of your research undertaken in 399 could provide the basis for a senior thesis project.
 More information.